EXXETA/openapi-cop/README.md

 # openapi-cop

-_openapi-cop_ is a set of proxy tools to validate responses and requests against an OpenAPI definition.
-Currently, only the proxy server integration is available.

-## Proxy server integration
+Monitor compliance of requests and responses with an OpenAPI document.

 The developer typically has no control over the backend environment and wants to run the proxy locally to monitor API requests and responses.
-The proxy can be plugged into a CI or used during local development.
+This proxy can be plugged into a CI or used during local development.

-### Installation
+## Installation

 Do `npm install -g openapi-cop`, or `npm install openapi-cop` to install locally.

-You can of course also install the package provided in the release with `npm install ./proxy/openapi-cop.tgz`.

-### CLI Usage
+## CLI Usage

 The *openapi-cop* node package installs itself as an executable linked as `openapi-cop`.
 Run the command with the `--help` flag to get information about the CLI: